Deltafive-Piya/cn-practice/README.md

-A demo using cn(clsx+twMerge) demonstrating the juggling of Client and SSR within Reacty Next.
+A demo using cn(clsx+twMerge) demonstrating the juggling of Client and SSR within React && Next.

 Encountered Error: